david8zhang/pirate-rpg/readme.md

 ## Easy wins

-- Detect which edge player collides with in map

 ## Meatier Stuff

 - Handle world bound collisions when player is in a ship or in a transport